Launch the VM-Series Auto Scaling Template for AWS (v2.0)

 - IP addresses of the NAT Gateway in each AZ.
 You need this IP address to restrict HTTP access to the web servers if you deploy the application in a different VPC.
 Specifying this IP address ensures that the firewall secures access your applications in a different VPC, and that nobody can bypass the firewall to directly access the web server.
 The sample application template (panw_aws_nlb_vpc-2.0.template) displays a template validation error if you do not enter the NAT Gateway IP addresses; you must enter the IP addresses as a comma-separated list.

 - Network Load Balancer SQS URL.
-A lambda function in the firewall stack monitors this queue so that it can learn about any network load balancers that you deploy, and create NAT policy rules (one per application) on the VM-Series firewalls that enable the firewalls to send traffic to the network load balancer IP address.
+An AWS Lambda function in the firewall stack monitors this queue so that it can learn about any network load balancers that you deploy, and create NAT policy rules (one per application) on the VM-Series firewalls that enable the firewalls to send traffic to the network load balancer IP address.

 Launch the Application Template